amogus22877769/bandit_bot_abuse/README.md

 Also you can use pytesseract, which is apparently faster then easyocr, but you need to install additional software too.

+## Error handling
+There is a chance that after some usage there will be an error pyrogram.errors.exceptions.flood_420.FloodWait, which is basycally Telegram is telling us our requests/posts are too fast.
+Unfortunatly, now I dont know how to fix this issue properly, the dirty solution is just add some sleep to the code.
+If you have any suggestions, feel free to open a pull request.

 ## Demo